2martens/WBB-Socialshareprivacy/README.md

 Version notes
 -------------

-The currently available source code represents the version 1.1.0 Beta 3 of WBB-Socialshareprivacy.
+The currently available source code represents the version 1.1.0 of WBB-Socialshareprivacy.

 Contribution
 ------------